 Members of a house must abide by college regulations and house regulations established in accordance with the house constitution and college policy.
 The house council is responsible for leading by example and adhering to these regulations.
 The College Conduct Board is charged with adjudicating cases of noncompliance with nonacademic regulations.

 In any group living situation, there may be times when individuals infringe on the rights of others.
 (Excessive noise and innapropriate guests are examples of this.)
 It is expected that each resident will assume the initial responsibility for communicating any concerns directly to the other individuals involved.
 They should try to communicate in a constructive and reasonable way, indicating a willingness to compromise if appropriate.

 Physical altercations or assaults by Smith students or guests will not be tolerated in houses.
 Violators of this policy will be subject to disciplinary action.

 Theft of personal or college property is illegal.
 Persons in violation of this policy will be subject to campus disciplinary action and/or Massachusetts state law.

 Sometimes a student may be uneasy about how to approach a particular person or deal with a specific situation.
-Head residents, house coordinators and house community advisers are trained to help students explore possible ways to deal with such situations.
-In addition, the ombudsperson, counseling services and other college resources may assist in the resolution of such situations.
+Head residents, house coordinators, house community advisers, and apartment managers are trained to help students explore possible ways to deal with such situations.
+In addition, the area coordinator, counseling services and other college resources may assist in the resolution of such situations.

-- The head resident, house coordinator or house community adviser may speak to the individual or group involved.
+- The head resident, house coordinator, house community adviser, or apartment manager may speak to the individual or group involved.